 Powerful Strategies to Motivate Your Team Members

 The enthusiasm team members exude while performing their duties is directly proportional to how enthusiastic they are about their job.
 Satisfying team member needs leads to job satisfaction.
-For team members to provide great service to patients, they must feel really great about their work and career.
-It is not enough for them to feel happy at work, they need to be ecstatic.
-They must have the urge to jump out of bed Monday mornings and yell "Thank god it’s Monday.
-I’m going to work!"
+To provide excellent service to patients, team members must feel great about their work and career.
+It is not enough for them to feel happy at work; they must be ecstatic.
+They must have the urge to jump out of bed Monday mornings and yell, "Thank god it is Monday.
+I am going to work!"

 With that goal in mind, here are strategies to inspire team members.
 Encourage team members to:

 Evaluate how their job supports their emotional needs (receive attention, respect, and praise; feel important, loved, and secure; be right, a leader, and creative).

 Decide which aspects of their job they love.
 While performing the duties they hate, ask them about the positive feelings they experience while doing the duties they love.

 Think of themselves as the CEO of YOU Inc., even though they work for someone else.
 Develop the mindset that everything they do in their job is to promote THEMSELVES to others.

 Perform their job so customers/patients return to the business/practice just because of them.

 Take on the most menial projects to accentuate their importance to you and co-team members.
 All team members, including the dentist, should inspect the office (bathrooms) throughout the day for cleanliness.

 Learn new skills.
 Not only does it make them more productive and valuable, but it also makes work more enjoyable.

 Talk with someone they admire in their field once a month.